Certified Public Accountant Act

 1. Practice is performed by a party other than a shareholder, in violation of Article 30, paragraph 1.

-2. The firm violates Article 34, paragraph 1 or 2 and is ordered by the competent authority to make rectification within a prescribed time period but fails to do so.
+2. The firm violates Article 34, paragraph 1 or 2 and is ordered by the competent authority to cure the violation within a prescribed time period but the violation remains uncured upon expiration of that period.

 3. The firm fails to faithfully fulfill the duty to perform management and oversight, thereby allowing a shareholder, by violating Article 48 or 49, to materially harm the interests of an interested party or the public.